The Absorption Law, or How to Kreisel a Hilbert-Bernays-L\"ob: Introduction

 The disadvantage of the present approach to slow provability is that the connection to proof theory and ordinal analysis is not visible.
-The advantage of the present approach to slow provability compared to the one of \cite{frie:slo13} is its wider scope.
-Moreover, as we discuss below, it is not known whether the approach of \cite{frie:slo13} works for Heyting's Arithmetic {\sf HA}, the constructive counterpart of {\sf PA}, where our approach works without problems.
+The advantage of the present approach to slow provability compared to the one of \cite{frie:slow13} is its wider scope.
+Moreover, as we discuss below, it is not known whether the approach of \cite{frie:slow13} works for Heyting's Arithmetic {\sf HA}, the constructive counterpart of {\sf PA}, where our approach works without problems.
+(This does not mean that it would not be very interesting to see how to extend the methods of \cite{frie:slow13} to the constructive case.)

-\medent An alternative approach to obtain a provability style predicate that satisfies both the L\"ob Conditions and the Kreisel Condition can be found in Section 5 of \cite{viss:tran16}.
+An alternative approach to obtain a provability style predicate that satisfies both the L\"ob Conditions and the Kreisel Condition can be found in Section 5 of \cite{viss:tran16}.
 The approach in the present paper has a number of advantages.
 First, it is somewhat more perspicuous.
 Secondly, the constructed predicates also satisfy the Hilbert-Bernays Condition.
 Thirdly, the construction of the predicates is fixed-point-free.
-Fourthly, using the present approach we can also, in a number of cases, construct predicates $\apr$ with the desired properties that are Fefermanian.
+Fourthly, using the present approach we can also, in a number of cases, construct predicates $\apr$ with the desired properties that are Fefermanian (in a sense that will be further specified in the paper).

-\medent The basic idea for the predicate constructed in this paper is due to Fedor Pakhomov.
+The basic idea for the predicate constructed in this paper is due to Fedor Pakhomov.
 He suggested considering this predicate when I asked him whether there was a non-model theoretic proof of the absorption law for slow provability.
 However, the proof of absorption given in this paper is quite different from the one Fedor had in mind.